Post Summary: How To Camp In The Rain and Tips On Staying Dry Outside

 Note: This post contains affiliate links to useful tools to help you stay dry while camping.
 Any purchase made will help us stay dry too!

-This is a no-brainer – but higher ground means less risk of flooding your tent.
+Setting your tent up on higher ground means there is less risk of flooding.
 It prevents water runoff from pooling under you as you sleep, and you’ll remain high and dry!

 Note: This also applies when camping on the beach in Washington.
-The higher the ground, the more likely you’ll be high and dry!
+The higher the ground, the drier you’ll be.

-If you are going to put a tarp under your tent, make sure to tuck the edges under so that water doesn’t pool into the center.
+If you are going to put a tarp under your tent, make sure to tuck in the edges so that water doesn’t pool into the center.

-One of the most important aspects of successfully surviving a night of sleeping in the rain is to stay warm and stay dry.
-One way to do this is to choose a sleeping bag that is extra warm, and ideally water repellent.
+One of the most important aspects of camping in the rain is to stay warm and stay dry.
+One way to do this is to choose a sleeping bag that is at least good for 3-seasons, and ideally water repellent.
 An alternative is to purchase a bivy sack, which is basically a waterproof outer lining for your sleeping bag.

 The more you can lift yourself off the ground, the warmer you will stay when sleeping.
 Berty and I like to use a sleeping pad with our sleeping bags.